AKOM conducts first evacuation mission to JBER during Operation Halong Response

-Alaska Air National Guard C-17 Globemaster III aircrew, assigned to the 176th Wing, arrives at Joint Base Elmendorf-Richardson, Alaska, with approximately 300 evacuated residents from western Alaska, Oct.
+An Alaska Air National Guard C-17 Globemaster III, assigned to the 176th Wing, arrives at Joint Base Elmendorf-Richardson, Alaska, with approximately 300 evacuated residents from western Alaska, Oct.
 15, 2025.
-The C-17 aircrew transported the displaced residents from Bethel to JBER during recovery operations following the devastating Typhoon Halong that struck the West Coast of Alaska late last week.
-The Alaska Division of Homeland Security and Emergency Management continues to work with the Alaska Organized Militia and the U.S. Coast Guard as recovery operations continue.
-(Alaska National Guard video by Seth LaCount)
+The C-17 aircrew transported the displaced residents from Bethel to JBER during recover operations following the devastating Typhoon Halong that struck the West Coast of Alaska late last week.
+The Alaska Division of Homeland Security and Emergency Management continues to work with the Alaska Organized Militia and the U.S. Coast Guard during ongoing recovery operations.
+(Alaska National Guard photo by Alejandro Peña)

 |Date Taken: